Maldives Risk Report

 The current travel safety advice for the Maldives is to remain cautious, particularly if you are visiting the capital island Malé where there has been some political unrest.
 There is a low threat from terrorism and some reports of minor terrorist activity, however this is unlikely to target tourist destinations in the Maldives.

 Recent Security Risk Events

 An assassination attempt of the Maldivian president put the country on high alert in 2015, however the president was not harmed.
 This was further heightened when a homemade explosive device was found near the president’s house but no resulting damage occurred.
-In November 2015, the President of Maldives lifted its state of emergency status and the country resumed normal security precautions.

 Tourist areas are not affected and your trip should be hassle free.
 You should, however, exercise safety precautions and remain alert of a wider terrorism threat throughout your visit.